playfularchitect/Rosetta-Stone-Of-Physics/README.md

 Even if you dont agree with my logic, the math is math.
 Either show an inconsistency or join the team.
 Reality is not built from “stuff,” but from the endless oscillation of paradox within infinite...nothing and something flipping to define each other.

+TL:Dr:
-TL:Dr: Compression ratio: ~10⁹ possible fractions searched, yet the best fit for every constant needs only 7-digit integers.
+Compression ratio: ~10⁹ possible fractions searched, yet the best fit for every constant needs only 7-digit integers.
 •  Residuals: every one < 1 σ, several < 0.3 σ.
 That’s wildly unlikely if the true values were “generic” irrationals.
-•  Predictive edge: g-2, Lamb shift, Λ already post-dicted within new data, plus a pending α_s shift.
+•  Predictive edge: g-2 (FNAL 2024, 1.2 σ tension erased), Lamb shift, Λ already post-dicted within new data, plus a pending α_s shift.
 DO NOT hang your skepticism on the wrong hook please.
 Whether or not there is a fancy manifold behind the curtain (there is check theory section please), the raw fact that 19 rational numbers with ≤ 7 digit denominators sit inside every experimental bound to < 1 σ is itself a jaw dropping regularity.